niktugov/fluentd-mysql-slowlog/README.md

-Сбор mysql slow logs и передача их в kafka
+Collect mysql slowlogs and transfer it to apache kafka